 Campus: Located in downtown Los Angeles and designed by Frank Gehry.

 For more information on admissions, please call 213.736.1064 or email email@example.com.
-Members of the media should contact Brian Costello, deputy director of communications, at 213.736.1444 or firstname.lastname@example.org.
+Members of the media should contact Brian Costello, assistant director of marketing & communications, at 213.736.1444 or firstname.lastname@example.org.

 *For additional information, regarding American Bar Association approval, please contact the Council of the Section of Legal Education and Admission to the Bar of the American Bar Association, 321 N. Clark Street, 21st Floor, Chicago, IL 60610, (312) 988-6738.